 Spectacle, indeed.
 That's why we're crazy for mopheads!

 Both types in the same picture: mophead flower on the bottom with a lacecap up top.

 Mophead Flower Structure

-Like the wild lacecaps, mophead hydrangeas flower heads are also classified as cymes or corymbs.
+Like the wild lacecaps, mophead hydrangeas flower heads are also classified as corymbs.

 As on lacecaps, the showy sterile florets of mopheads are made up of modified leaves that are called sepals - they are the flashy portion and they aren't even petals at all.

-A mophead flower contains an extra bunch of showy sterile florets that occupy the area the demure fertile florets populate in the lacecap types.
+A mophead flower contains extra showy sterile florets that occupy the center area - the area typically populated by the non-showy (demure, even) fertile florets of the lacecap types.